Search

-Brown cones with reflexed yellow ray flowers adorn this midwestern prairie native in midsummer.
-Soft fragrance of anise when seeds are crushed.
-Long lived and very easy to grow in most any situation and great for birds and butterflies.
+Brown cones with reflexed yellow ray petals adorn this midwestern prairie native in midsummer.
+Emits a soft fragrance of anise when seeds are crushed.
+Long-lived and very easy to grow in most situations.
+Great for attracting birds and butterflies!
 Combines well with meadow grasses and flowers.
-Wonderful cut flower.
+Makes a wonderful cut flower, too!

 Height